 Uptrends DNS Monitoring Pricing At Scale

-For a mid-sized company running 75 servers and 10 TB/month of DNS and observability data, DNS costs scale with monitoring credits.
-Using Uptime and Availability Monitoring at $5.10 per credit, a realistic setup would need around 600–700 credits per month to cover frequent DNS checks across 200+ global locations.
-That translates to roughly $3,000–$3,500/month (calculation: 650 credits × $5.10 = $3,315/month).
+For a mid-sized company running 125 hosts, DNS costs scale with monitoring credits.
+Using Uptime and Availability Monitoring at $5.10 per credit, a realistic setup would need around 600–700 credits per month to cover frequent DNS checks across 200+ global locations, the cost could be around ~$8,000.

 Techfit